Are you looking to plan an Oregon Coast road trip? You’ve come to the right spot!

 Below is a list of the best Oregon coast attractions, ranging from museums, aquariums, and other interesting coastal sites.

-These are the perfect places to visit if/when the weather turns bad, or you just want a different way to experience the beauty of the Pacific Northwest!
+These are the perfect places to visit if/when the weather turns bad.
+Or maybe if you just want a different way to experience the beauty of the Pacific Northwest!

 Seaside Aquarium